Project A (film)

+The film is also known in West Germany as both Piratpatrullen and Der Superfighter marketed next to Der Superfighter III (The Fearless Hyena) and Der Superfighter II (Fearless Hyena Part II).
+The Philippines also released the film under the title Superfly 2 and marketed it next to Superfly (Armour of God II).

 Set in the 19th century in old Hong Kong, Project A blends martial arts with comedy moments and spectacular stunts.
-One stunt in particular involved Chan hanging and falling from the hand of a clock tower some 60 ft high, tearing through awning canopies before hitting the ground.
+One stunt in particular involved Chan hanging and falling from the hand of a clock tower some 60 ft high, tearing through awning canopies before hitting the ground, a stunt he performed three times as he was unhappy with the first two.

 The film was a box office success in East Asia.
 At the 4th Hong Kong Film Awards, Chan received two nominations for the film (and another for Wheels on Meals), including his first Best Actor nomination, and won his first Best Action Choreography award.
 A sequel, Project A Part II, was released in 1987.

 Plot

-Sergeant Dragon Ma is part of the Hong Kong Marine Police's effort to suppress the pirates, who have been raiding ships for months.
+In the late 19th century, Sergeant Dragon Ma is part of the Hong Kong Marine Police's effort to combat pirates, who have been raiding ships for months.
 Members of the Hong Kong Police Force and the Marine Police, who have strong inter-service rivalries, get into a fight in a bar.
 Shortly after this, Captain Chi releases all of the sailors to their commanding officer, and two of the Marine Police's ships get blown up.

 Gangsters Chiang and Mr. Chou meet at a VIP Club and discuss fleeing to Vietnam.
 As soon as Chiang leaves, he meets one of the pirates and they laugh about sabotaging the Marine Police ships.
-The pirate tells Chiang that his boss, San-po, wants 100 police rifles.
+The pirate tells Chiang that his boss, San Pao wants 100 police rifles.

 Dragon Ma and his squad are forced to become regular police officers.
 They have to undergo "hard training" with the police under Captain Chi's nephew, Hong Tin-tsu.
 After the police learn that Chiang is at the VIP Club, and that the guests there are not to be disturbed, Dragon and Tin-tsu go to arrest Chiang.
 A big fight breaks out.
-Tiring of the blatant corruption in the police force, Dragon arrests Chiang out and tells Tin-tsu to take the credit.
+Tiring of the blatant corruption in the police force, Dragon arrests Chiang outright and tells Tin-tsu to take the credit.
 That is his last official act as an officer with the Hong Kong police.

 Fei finds Dragon in the street.
 They have a conversation and Fei reveals that someone in the police force is selling rifles.
 Fei tells Dragon that all he wants are the guns, and Dragon can catch the traitor.
 At night, Dragon and Fei interrupt a gun deal between the Army and the police Captain.
 After pushing everyone into the water and making off with the guns, Fei hides the rifles inside a log and marks it with a red flag.
 He later tries to sell the guns to the gangsters and pirates, but Dragon has removed Fei's red flag and put flags on other logs instead.